List of Frequently Abbreviated Terms

 Parties should cooperate in exchanging information before the hearing.
 If the other party will not give you documents you need to prove your case, you can have a Subpoena for the Production of Documents issued for the information.
 This is a subpoena to require someone to supply you with the information you requested.
 OAH will send you up to three (3) subpoenas and you must fill them out and serve them on the person who has the information.
 If you request more than three (3) subpoenas, you must describe the item, identify the owner or custodian, list that person's address, and describe why the Hearing Officer must consider that item in order to make a proper decision.

 Usually, the person who made a document is the best witness concerning it.
-If you have additional written material to present at the hearing, you must provide copies of the documents to the Hearing Officer and to the opposing party listed on the Notice of Hearing as soon as possible.
-You may also fax documents to OAH.
-The Tribunal's fax number is: (406) 444-2689.
-However, the hearing officer may not consider as evidence documents or other items which the hearing officer and all parties have not received sufficiently ahead of time, so the materials can be fairly examined at the hearing.
+If you have additional written material to present at the hearing, you must provide copies of the documents to the Hearing Officer and to the opposing party listed on the Notice of Telephone Hearing as soon as possible.
+You may also fax documents to OAH at (406) 444-2689.
+However, the Hearing Officer may not consider as evidence documents or other items which the Hearing Officer and all parties have not received sufficiently ahead of time, so the materials can be fairly examined at the hearing.

 What if I need an interpreter?

-The Office of Administrative Hearings will furnish an impartial interpreter at the hearing if you give advance notice.
-If you need an interpreter, call the telephone number on your Notice of Hearing immediately.
+The OAH will furnish an impartial interpreter at the hearing if you give advance notice.
+If you need an interpreter, call the telephone number on your Notice of Telephone Hearing immediately.